Guernsey-Creative/screenplay-js/README.md

 ### GuernseyBros

 ScreenplayJS is used in the [GuernseyBros](https://www.guernseybros.com/) project.
 You can read their latest sketches, spec scripts, or feature length screenplays on their website.

 GuernseyBros uses VueJS, Nuxt, and ScreenplayJS to parse Fountain scripts into HTML, providing mobile responsive reading for their scripts and screenplays.

+### Uploading and Converting a FDX File to Fountain

+An example of how to upload a Final Draft (FDX) file to Fountain screenplay format can be found in the exaples directory under the [fdx-to-fountain sub-directory](https://github.com/Guernsey-Creative/screenplay-js/tree/main/examples/fdx-to-fountain).

+> This example is a TypeScript example written in VueJS.
+Feel free to copy-and-paste or convert it to the language
+> within your project.
+If you would like to support and add to the documentation, add a PR with an updated example!

 ### Additional Examples

-More examples will be added in the future!
+More examples will be added in the future.
+Check them out in the [example directory](https://github.com/Guernsey-Creative/screenplay-js/tree/main/examples)!

 ## License